virtual-labs/exp-electro-mechanical-admittance-iitd/experiment/procedure.md

 <img src="images/pr5.png"/>

 Step 2: a).
-Click on PZT to flip it to apply bond.
+Click on PZT patch to flip it to apply bond.

 <img src="images/pr6.png"/>

 Step 2: b).
-Click on brush to apply bond on PZT.
+Click on brush to apply bond on PZT patch.

 <img src="images/pr7.png"/>

 Step 2: c).
-Click on PZT to fix it on beam.
+Click on PZT patch to fix it on beam.

 <img src="images/pr8.png"/>